 Common MVS Abend CodesProblem handling; Program abends; Common MVS completion codes.

-Streamline your organization's training requirements with Bilginc IT Academy’s Onsite z/OS JCL Workshop Part 1 - Foundation Skills Training in New Zealand.
-Experience expert-led learning at your own business premises, tailored to your corporate goals.
+Meet your team's training needs with Bilginç IT Academy's onsite z/OS JCL Workshop Part 1 - Foundation Skills in New Zealand solution, delivered at your office or preferred location.
+Align your team's development with your business goals through a training experience tailored to your organization.

 Join our public courses in our New Zealand facilities.
 Private class trainings will be organized at the location of your preference, according to your schedule.